-Adopting a philosophy of self-experimentation can make a tremendous difference in your life.
+Adopting a philosophy of personal science and self-experimentation can make a tremendous difference in your life.

 Choosing to experiment with new ideas can help you start a successful business.
 Choosing to experiment with sharing your work can launch your career as a writer or an artist.
 And choosing to experiment with different diets and workouts can help you discover a fitness and health strategy that works for you.